SCOTT0852/DGS1-3DS-Release/README.md

 You may now run The Great Ace Attorney on your console, and will only need to repeat these steps to install a new update.

 Unfortunately, the Banner can not be translated via a Game Update.
 The eManual is in English, however.

+### **iderped Guide**
+Although installing the patching firm is something you probably won't do on accident, it's not too hard to fix.
+1. Download the latest SafeB9SInstaller from its repository: https://github.com/d0k3/SafeB9SInstaller/releases
+2. Download the latest Boot9Strap from its repository: https://github.com/SciresM/boot9strap/releases/
+3. Place the `SafeB9SInstaller.firm` on the root of your SD card (that's outside any folders) renamed to `iderped.firm`
+4. Place the extracted contents of Boot9Strap's zip in `SD:/boot9strap`.
+5. Turn your 3DS on and follow the on screen prompt to reinstall Boot9Strap.

+Congratulations!
+Your 3DS will now load Luma from its boot.firm, just like it did before.